Sign up (with export icon)

 export class AppModule { }

-Then, import the editor in your Angular component and assign it to a public property to make it accessible from the template.
-The below example shows how to use the component with open-source and premium plugins.
+Then, import the editor into your Angular component and assign it to a public property to make it accessible from the template.
+The example below shows how to use the component with open-source and premium plugins.

 Starting from version 44.0.0, the licenseKey property is required to use the editor.
 If you use a self-hosted editor from npm: